-The Pastor walked out of the study and Bert scampered to keep up with his brisk pace.
+The Pastor walked out of the study, with Bert scampering to keep up with his brisk pace.
 Sunlight shown through the hall windows.
 “The sun is shining!” the Pastor said joyfully.

 “That was one heck of a hail storm we had last night, wasn’t it?
-Oops, that reminds me: I checked around the property: We lost some winders and the roses got chopped to pieces.
-Oh, yeah, and the wind knocked over the oak tree out front.
-Coulda been a little twister—some was spotted around town last night.
-Oh, well, the old tree was dyin’ anyway—disease and all.
-Rot was settin’ in.
+Oops, that reminds me: I checked around the property.
+We lost some winders and the roses got chopped to pieces.
+But worst of all, the wind knocked over the oak tree out front.
+Coulda been a little twister—one was spotted around town last night.
+Oh, well, the old tree was about done fer—disease and all; rot was settin’ in.
 But don’t worry, Desi, I’ll plant another tree.”

 “We will plant another one,” said the Pastor.
 “We’ll do it together!”

 They walked into the sanctuary and the Pastor’s face lit up at the sight of the sun shining through the stained glass windows.
 “It’s Sunday, Bert!
 The storm has passed!”

 “Yep,” said Bert, “not a cloud in the sky.”